Fluoride toxicity: Recommended levels

 For optimal dental health, the World Health Organization recommends a level of fluoride from 0.5 to 1.0 mg/L (milligrams per liter), depending on climate.
 Fluorosis becomes possible above this recommended dosage.
 As of 2015, the United States Health and Human Services Department recommends a maximum of 0.7 milligrams of fluoride per liter of water – updating and replacing the previous recommended range of 0.7 to 1.2 milligrams issued in 1962.
 The new recommended level is intended to reduce the occurrence of dental fluorosis while maintaining water fluoridation.

 Toxicity

 Chronic

 Geographical areas associated with groundwater having over 1.5 mg/L of naturally occurring fluoride, which is above recommended levels.

-In India an estimated 60 million people have been poisoned by well water contaminated by naturally prosuced excessive fluoride, which was dissolved from the granite rocks.
+In India an estimated 60 million people have been poisoned by well water contaminated by naturally produced excessive fluoride, which was dissolved from the granite rocks.
 The effects are particularly evident in the bone deformities of children.
 Similar or larger problems are anticipated in other countries including China, Uzbekistan, and Ethiopia.